Knee Replacement Procedures

 When knee arthritis affects only one section of your knee, you may be a candidate for a partial knee replacement, which resurfaces the worn part of the joint with a metal and plastic liner.
 Since we preserve more bone, you have better function and movement.

 Removes damaged cartilage and resurfaces the end of the thigh bone and the top of the lower leg bone with metal where the two bones join together.
 During total knee replacement surgery, a plastic spacer is placed between the metal components to create a smooth gliding surface, which also alleviates pain and improves your gait.

 This emerging approach uses shorter incisions -- typically only four to six inches long -- compared to the traditional eight to 10 inches.
 Early studies link this approach to shorter hospital stays, less blood loss, and a quicker return to normal activities.
 Minimally invasive knee replacement may be combined with computer-assisted techniques to improve results.

-We helped to develop this GPS-like technology used during surgery to guide the placement of surgical instruments, and increase precision placement of the artificial knee joint.
+We helped develop GPS-like technology that's used during surgery to guide the placement of surgical instruments and increase precision placement of the artificial knee joint.